owickstrom/domain-modeling-with-haskell-data-structures-oredev/src/slides.md

     - Fix all the type errors
     - Test, and possibly refine your model
 * Great for changing business requirements
-* Focus testing on behaviour
+* Focus testing on behavior

 # Haskell Refresher